 The synthetic color carriers come mainly from industrial plants as dye-houses, clothing industries with washing-machines, food and beverage industries, slaughterhouses etc.

-Wastewater is processed with ozone after its exit from the chemical or/and biological treatment plant and the usual dosage varies from 50-150 mg/l, according to the wastewater origin, its temperature, and the degree of its previous process.
+Wastewater is processed with ozone after its exit from the chemical or/and biological treatment plant and the usual dosage varies from 50-150 mg/l, according to the wastewater origin, its temperature and the degree of its previous process.

 The diffuser is used due to the high rate of transport (70%) and its trivial energy consumption.
-In a tank of three-chambers, diffusers are installed in depth of 5 meters and succeed a transport rate more than 75%.
+In a tank of three-chambers, diffusers are installed in depth of 5 meters and succeed a transport rate of more than 75%.
 The wastewater must have a hydraulic retention time greater than 45 minutes.

 The quality of the ozone treatment effluent in terms of color removal, depends on:

 The best results concerning color removal are achieved if the wastewater has been previously treated in order to lower the values of the other characteristics so that the ozone oxidizing effect is consumed only or at least at a maximum proportion in color removal.
-Additionally the temperature must be below 30-deg C in order to achieve the best physical conditions for its solubility.
+Additionally the temperature must be below 30° C in order to achieve the best physical conditions for its solubility.

-The above remark certainly concerns the practical usage of ozone technology in wastewater treatment, as it indicates that the increase of the ozone dosage could give good results even in unprocessed wastewater as long as it has been efficiently cooled.
+The above remark certainly concerns the practical usage of ozone technology in wastewater treatment; as it indicates that the increase of the ozone dosage could give good results even in unprocessed wastewater, as long as it has been efficiently cooled.

 Wastewater color removal requires an ozone dosage which in most cases fluctuates from 50 to 100 mg/l, for color reduction of 85-92%.
-This dosage succeeds simultaneously a COD reduction about 40%, while small increases of BOD in the area of 3-7% have been noticed.
+This dosage succeeds simultaneously a COD reduction of about 40%, while small increases of BOD in the area of 3-7% have been noticed.